Triumph Speed 400 unveiled: 5 things to know

 The Speed 400 is designed as a roadster with neo-retro elements.
 It does look like a scaled-down version of the Speed Twin 900.
 It gets a circular headlamp, a sleek set of indicators, a clean tail section and a sleek tail lamp.
 All the lighting elements are LEDs.
 The motorcycle comes with a sculpted fuel tank and an up-swept exhaust.
 Apart from this, the motorcycle also comes with a set of bar-end mirrors.

-Also Read : Triumph Scrambler 400 X unveiled: 5 things to know
+Also Read : Triumph Street Triple 765 range launched in India: 5 things to know

 In terms of features, the Speed 400 is equipped with an analogue speedometer with an LCD screen.
 The motorcycle comes with an immobiliser, switchable traction control and ride-by-wire throttle.